MadhuAtBerkeley/BristolGorillas2020/README.md

 ### Introduction

 An image dataset for the facial recognition of western lowland gorillas (*Gorilla gorilla gorilla*).The dataset comprises 5k+~facial bounding box annotations across a troop of 7 gorillas at Bristol Zoo Gardens.
-The paper which accompanies this dataset was published at [ICPR 2020: Visual obersation & analysis of veterbrate & insect behaviour](https://homepages.inf.ed.ac.uk/rbf/vaib20.html) and can be found [here](https://arxiv.org/pdf/2012.04689.pdf).
+The paper which accompanies this dataset was published at [ICPR 2020: Visual obersation & analysis of veterbrate & insect behaviour](https://homepages.inf.ed.ac.uk/rbf/vaib20.html) alongside other relevant works).
+The paper and can be found [here](https://arxiv.org/pdf/2012.04689.pdf) and contains detailed information on the dataset.

 ![Image](readme_figures/full_troop.png)